 • Fast response to minimise damage and odour

-Professionals are trained to locate carcasses even in hard-to-reach areas, ensuring no remnants are left behind.
+Professionals are reliable to locate carcasses even in hard-to-reach areas, ensuring no remnants are left behind.

 Proper Cleaning and Decontamination After Removal